NBA Rumors: Latest Buzz on Potential Kawhi Leonard Trade, Chris Bosh and More

 Before James made his latest decision, the speculation centered on Leonard getting shipped to either the Lakers, Boston Celtics or Philadelphia 76ers.
 While the Eastern Conference seemed more likely so the Spurs didn't have to encounter their former superstar often, the Lakers might be the only team willing to cough up a major trade package.

-And it might be the only place Leonard wants to go:
+And it might be the only place Leonard wants to go, per ESPN's Adrian Wojnarowski:

 Adrian Wojnarowski @wojespn